 Purpose: To provide students an opportunity to learn crop scouting and principles of IPM for corn and soybean and to obtain knowledge and skills helpful in future careers related to agricultural and environmental sciences.

 Prizes: $500 for 1st, $300 for 2nd, $150 for 3rd, $50 for 4th.
-The top team from Iowa will be invited to attend the Regional Crop Scouting Competition on September 9th.
-The regional competition will be in a virtual format.
+The top team from Iowa will be invited to attend the Regional Crop Scouting Competition on September 15th at Purdue University in Indiana.

 Team Leaders: Each 2-5 person team is to be led and accompanied by an adult team leader.
 Teams should work with their leader to train on a regular basis before the competition.
 Past team leaders have been FFA or agriculture teachers, seed dealers, coop employees, and others.
 No more than 3 teams per sponsoring organization (company, school, club).